Exhibition Place: Sports venues

 Exhibition Place was also home to Exhibition Stadium, which was built out of the fourth Grandstand by adding two extra wings of seats.
 The original grandstand had been constructed in the late 1800s and was re-modelled, replaced, or destroyed over the years.
 It served as home to the CFL's Toronto Argonauts between 1958 and 1988 and the Toronto Blue Jays (AL) between 1977 and 1989.
 The two teams left for SkyDome (now Rogers Centre) in 1989.
-After it lost many stadium concert tours to Rogers Centre, and many other outdoor concerts to the nearby Molson Amphitheatre at Ontario Place, its usefulness was at an end.
+After it lost many stadium concert tours to Rogers Centre, and many other outdoor concerts to the nearby Budweiser Stage (then known as Molson Amphitheatre) at Ontario Place, its usefulness was at an end.
 The stadium was demolished in 1999 to serve as parking and allow a more sprawling midway.
 However, on October 26, 2005, the City of Toronto approved the construction of a 20,000 seat soccer stadium (BMO Field) on Exhibition Place land.